 The Thinking Ahead Institute was formed in 2015 to address the main investment industry issues, including culture and leadership and one of our first research papers was about culture in institutional investment.
 Since then our members have used the research to measure and manage their cultures.
-Specifically, one of our members – Willis Towers Watson – has used the research to develop its manager research culture assessment framework, designed to assess and select asset managers based on how they deliver value to their employees and clients and how their leadership provide cultural guidance and oversight.
+Specifically, one of our members – WTW – has used the research to develop its manager research culture assessment framework, designed to assess and select asset managers based on how they deliver value to their employees and clients and how their leadership provide cultural guidance and oversight.

 Following in-depth research into effective culture in investment organisations we are offering culture assessments for asset managers and asset owners keen to understand their own cultural signature and leadership footprints and how they could sharpen their edge.
 In addition to developing their own better cultural outcomes, participants will be signing up to support more wide-spread positive cultural change.
 This can be achieved as new awareness is created about the power of culture to support greater purpose, innovation and sustainability in the investment industry, while highlighting diversity and inclusion as a cultural-edge opportunity.